 Describe efforts to coordinate with other stakeholders (e.g. MPOs, SHSO) to establish safety performance targets.

 The numbers in the HSIP report should match the numbers in the HSP.
-However, when entering the data in this ORT, I was unable to edit the value for the fatality rate.
-The value should be .935 to match the HSP.
-We provided data last year to Oahu Metropolitan Planning Organization (OMPO) to assist them in reporting their performance targets.
+We also shared the safety performance targets with Oahu Metropolitan Planning Organization (OMPO) to assist them in reporting their performance targets.